Zero Parades: For Dead Spies

 Gameplay

-Zero Parades is a role-playing game, played from an isometric view of the various scenes.
-The player controls Hershel Wilk, a female operative under the code name Cascade sent to the town of Portofiro on a covert mission.
-Hershal can explore Portofiro and interact with objects and its residents to start dialog trees to learn more information and find useful gear.
-Similar to the main player-character of Disco Elysium, Harry Du Bois, Hershel has a split psyche, and rather than resolving conflicts through combat, the player instead makes skill checks against these facets of their psyche or other characters.[1]
-Differing from Disco Elysium, the player can opt to exert additional effort, gaining an extra die on these skill checks, but at the cost of affecting one or more different stress levels on Hershel, such as anxiety.
+Zero Parades is a single player computer role-playing game presented in isometric view.
+The player controls Hershel Wilk (alias "Cascade"), a female operative in a fictional world.
+She has been sent to the city-state of Portofiro on a covert mission.
+Hershel can explore Portofiro and interact with objects and its residents to start dialog trees to learn more information and find useful gear.
+Similar to the main player-character of Disco Elysium, Hershel has a split psyche, and rather than resolving conflicts through combat, the player instead makes skill checks against these facets of their psyche or other characters.[1]
+Unlike in Disco Elysium, the player can opt to exert additional effort, gaining an extra die on these skill checks, but at the cost of affecting one or more different stress levels on Hershel, such as anxiety.
 Other actions can also raise or lower these stress levels.[1]
 Zero Parades also added "dramatic encounters", chains of events that the player must commit to one of several options at each step, often based on skill checks, to pass.[1]

 Development